Sights

 Alpaca Ranch Ruhner Mountains

-📍 Ruhner Berge OT Suckow
+Ruhner Berge OT Suckow

 Welcome to our adventure farm Alpaka Ranch Ruhner Berge in Suckow near Parchim.
 With us you can not only use one of the numerous offers with alpacas, such as hikes, alpaca dates, picnics, birthdays, but also spend a nice day on the ranch.
 Outdoor play stations, trampoline, obstacle course, barefoot path, a small circus show or pony rides.
 All this awaits our guests at the well-kept ranch.
 Of course, we also take care of your physical well-being.
 Our rustic Alpaca Bistro has everything from chips to schnitzel for small or large appetites.
 You can also treat yourself to a delicious ice cream, candy floss or freshly popped popcorn.
 Opening hours: every year from Easter to Halloween Fridays, Saturdays, Sundays and public holidays from 11 a.m. to 6 p.m.
 During the vacations in Mecklenburg-Vorpommern and Brandenburg we are open daily from 11 am to 6 pm.
 Free parking is available in the yard.
 Admission to the adventure farm is €6 per person (admission is free if you book an alpaca tour).
 Alpaca offers can be booked in advance by telephone or WhatsApp on 0157-70207407 or email alpakaranchruhnerberge@gmail.com.
 Further information can be found on the homepage www.alpakaranch-ruhnerberge.de.

-Alpaca hike
+Alpaca Hike

-Alpaca hike
+Alpaca Hike

-📍 Grünow
+Grünow

-Get out of the daily grind and into nature.
-Take a quiet break with fluffy alpacas.
-If you look into an alpaca's eyes for too long, you will be captivated by it forever," says an old Peruvian proverb.
-If you would like to experience this, the Thiedig family's alpaca meadow is just the place for you.
-The calm creatures with the big googly eyes and fluffy wool have been living on the organic farm in Grünow since March 2022.
-As well as getting to know them in the meadow during a feeding session, you can also go for a walk in the forest.
-You will learn lots of interesting facts about the alpacas and can take great photos with the animals.
-Various sports courses and mindfulness seminars are also organized on the alpaca meadow, please follow us on Instagram or WhatsApp.
+Escape the daily grind and immerse yourself in nature.
+Enjoy a peaceful break with fluffy alpacas.
+“If you look into an alpaca’s eyes for too long, you’ll be captivated by it forever,” says an old Peruvian proverb.
+If you’d like to experience this for yourself, the Thiedig family’s alpaca pasture is the perfect place.
+These gentle creatures with their big, round eyes and fluffy wool have been living on the organic farm in Grünow since March 2022.
+In addition to getting to know them in the meadow during feeding time, a walk in the woods is also available.
+Here, you’ll learn lots of interesting facts about the alpacas and can take great photos with the animals.
+Various sports classes and mindfulness seminars are also held at the Alpaca Meadow—follow us on Instagram or WhatsApp for updates.

-Alt Schweriner Dörpladen - THE CAFE with a difference
+Alt Schweriner Dörpladen - THE café with a difference

-Alt Schweriner Dörpladen - THE CAFE with a difference
+Alt Schweriner Dörpladen - THE café with a difference

-📍 Alt Schwerin
+Alt Schwerin

-Inn - Shop - Ice cream parlor
+Restaurant - Shop - Ice Cream Parlor

 Old artillery barracks